Gaza: At least 21 killed in Jabalia refugee camp fire

 According to the security official, the family had been celebrating the return of one of their relatives from abroad.

-Palestinian President Mahmoud Abbas - based in the West Bank, a separate Palestinian territory - called it a national tragedy and announced a day of mourning on Friday.
+The West Bank-based Palestinian President Mahmoud Abbas called it a national tragedy and announced a day of mourning on Friday.

-Hussein Al-Sheikh, secretary-general of the executive committee of the Palestine Liberation Organization (PLO), said in a statement that the Palestinian Authority urged Israel to open the Erez crossing with Gaza to transport the seriously injured for treatment if necessary.
+Israeli Defence Minister Benny Gantz tweeted that his staff would assist with "humanitarian evacuations of the injured to (Israeli) hospitals".

 Deadly fires - often caused by candles - have become a regular occurrence in Gaza because of severe power shortages.
+These are linked to the blockade imposed on the territory by Israel and Egypt as a security measure against militants there, and internal Palestinian political disputes.

-These are linked to the blockade imposed on the territory by Israel and Egypt and internal Palestinian political disputes.
+Gaza is home to 2.3 million people, one of the highest population densities in the world.
+According to the UN, almost 600,000 refugees in Gaza are living in eight crowded camps.

-Gaza is home to 2.3 million people and is one of the world's most densely populated areas.
+On average, there are more than 5,700 people per square kilometre - very similar to the density of population in London - but that figure rises to more than 9,000 in Gaza City.